doughahn/unofficial-opf-guides/docs/foundry-basics.md

 The toolbar on the left has two columns: the leftmost column is the tool, and the rightmost column are options within that tool.

-The top icon, the Token icon, is where you can select your token and move it, use Targeting, or to :ref:`Measure Distance`.
+The top icon, the Token icon, is where you can select your token and move it, use Targeting, or to `Measure Distance`.
-The middle icon is the :ref:`Spell Templates` function.
+The middle icon is the `Spell Templates` function.
 The Pencil icon is the Draw Shape function.

 ### Sidebar and tabs
 ----

 The sidebar has several tabs.
-You can collapse the sidebar then drag any table out into its own window.
+You can collapse the sidebar, then drag any table out into its own window.
 This is especially useful for combat.

 - **Bubble:** The chat tab, where the dice rolling will happen.
 - **Fist:** The combat tracker.